ONLINE MINDFULNESS THERAPY via SKYPE

 EMAIL ME TO SCHEDULE A TRIAL THERAPY SESSION

 Session Times: 8am, 10am, 12pm, 2pm, 4pm MST, Boulder, Colorado.
-Choose the times that works for you and I will check my availability.
+Available world-wide.
+Let me know what days / times work for you and I will check my availability.

 The Goal is Emotional Freedom; The Path is Mindfulness Therapy